Give your vintage Lane cedar chest a painted furniture makeover. Combine chalk paint with stain for a farmhouse finish.

 When you finish applying your whitewash to the top of your vintage cedar chest you should have something that looks like this.

-Next, we will apply a darker stain called teak, also by Kristi Kuehl Pure Home paint over the whitewash.
-I actually add a bit of chestnut to the plate with the teak and apply with my favorite yellow sponges.
+Next, we will apply a darker stain over the whitewash.
+I actually add a bit of lighter stain to the plate with the dark stain and apply with my favorite yellow sponges.
+You can always play around with your products and colors.
+That’s the beauty in all of this.
 During this step, you want to adjust your pressure as to where to apply the stain.
 I am focusing more stain towards the outer edges of the top of the chest.
 If you don’t have any of these amazing yellow sponges yet, you can find them HERE.

 Apply the stain and then come back and sand the top of the cedar chest again, but this time you can sand by hand with a piece of sandpaper and sanding block.